prg007/HW_02_Systems/README.md

 Tests the functionality of passing custom hash functions into the cache.
 We tested 3 different hash functions.
 A **constant hasher** which just returns 1 regardless of what key we pass in.
 A **mod** hasher which takes a string representation of an integer and returns mod 10 of the `stoi(key)`.
 Finally, the vanilla hash function i.e. the default `std::hash_function`.
 Refer to the source file to see what tests we came up with.

+We cannot use asserts in this test because the unordered map is a private data member of the cache.
+So, in order to check that the hash functions are working properly we print out the bucket each key is in using the `umap.bucket(key)` method and the total no. of buckets using `umap.bucket_count()`.
+If they are working correctly we should get the screenshot below which we are.
+For further comments as to how the tests work, refer to the source file.

 # Performance